RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/paywalls.md

 slug: paywalls
 hidden: true
 ---
-RevenueCat Paywalls allow you to to remotely configure your entire paywall view without any code changes or app updates.
+RevenueCat's Paywalls allow you to to remotely configure your entire paywall view without any code changes or app updates.
 Whether you’re building a new app, exploring new paywall concepts, or diving into experimentation; RevenueCat’s Paywalls make it easy to get started.

 ## How Paywalls work